rhelmus/virtmem/README.md

 `virtmem` is an Arduino library that allows your project to easily use an external memory source to extend the (limited) amount of available RAM.
-This library supports several memory resources, for instance, SPI ram (e.g. the `23LC1024` chip from Microchip), an SD card or even a computer connected via a serial connection.
+This library supports several memory resources, for instance, SPI ram (e.g. the `23LC1024` chip from Microchip), an SD card, flash using LittleFS on ESP32 and ESP8266 or even a computer connected via a serial connection.
 The library is made in such a way that managing and using this _virtual memory_ closely resembles working with data from 'normal' memory.

 # Features
 * Extend the available memory with kilobytes, megabytes or even gigabytes
-* Supports SPI RAM (23LC series from Microchip), SD cards and RAM from a computer connected through serial
+* Supports SPI RAM (23LC series from Microchip), SD cards, flash using LittleFS on ESP32 and ESP8266 and RAM from a computer connected through serial
 * Easy C++ interface that closely resembles regular data access
 * Memory page system to speed up access to virtual memory
 * New memory interfaces can be added easily